ash3rr/curlrequester/README.md

 Requires Bit Bucket Secret & token deployed into Kubernetes which stores the secret & token, the app_name which comes from an Argo Workflow template, a configmap which stores the API URL as well as the webhook URL.

+Intended to be dockerised, pushed to internal repository and then deployed as part of Argo workflow.